hfbassani/pbml/Executables/README.md

 # Running executables

-First, navigate to the directory containing all the binaries.
+First, navigate to the directory containing all the executables.
 Then, follow the instructions below:

 ## Creating Parameters File